What Is the Business Development Strategy?

 8. How BDA Certifications Build These Skills

-The Certified Business Development Professional (BDA-CP) and BDA-SCP™ certifications are designed to codify and validate the skills described in this article.
+The Certified Business Development Professional (BDA-CP) and BDA Senior Certified Professional (BDA-SCP) certifications are designed to codify and validate the skills described in this article.

-• BDA Business Development Certified Professional (BDA-CP) builds operational fluency across all foundational BD domains.
+• BDA Certified Professional (BDA-CP) builds operational fluency across all foundational BD domains.

-• BDA-SCP™ equips leaders with strategic tools to drive change across sectors and geographies.
+• BDA Senior Certified Professional (BDA-SCP) equips leaders with strategic tools to drive change across sectors and geographies.

 Both certifications are grounded in the BDA BoCK™, ensuring alignment with global standards.
 These programs directly reinforce core business development skills that drive institutional growth and cross-sector impact.